 The wildflowers that decorate Jasper National Park are beacons of colour and variety that pop against our rocky peaks.
 They’re also a yearly reminder of the resilience of nature; the mountain climate can be harsh and each time you see swaths of White Mountain Avens blooming on slopes where snowdrifts still linger, you can’t help but sit in awe.

 Brian Catto is a personal interpretation coordinator in Jasper National Park, and with his help we’ve compiled a mini-guide to seeing wildflowers in our mountain wonderland.
 Remember: many flowers – especially alpine ones – take up to ten years to establish.
 To protect these beauties for all to appreciate, never pick a flower in the national park and don’t walk off the trail.

 Some alpine wildflowers have neat adaptations to survive at high elevations.
 Large, cup-shaped pedals reflect sunlight on the flower’s centre where pollen is produced.
 This warm micro-environment also helps attract small insects, which are important for spreading pollen and propagating the species.

 It depends where you are (as well as a multitude of other factors, frustratingly enough).
 Jasper National Park is divided into three life zones: montane, subalpine, and alpine.
 Montane is lower and warmer, typically located in the valley bottoms, whereas the alpine is colder, wetter, and as you might suspect, higher in altitude.
 Wildflowers can begin to bloom in the valleys around mid-June, but don’t expect blooms in the alpine until mid-July or even early August at much higher elevations.

-Other factors affecting bloom time are of course the type of flower, slope orientation, soil and the climatic differences of each particular year (for example, 2020 saw a late spring that shifted bloom times one to two weeks behind the usual schedule).
+Other factors affecting bloom time are of course the type of flower, slope orientation, soil and the climatic differences of each particular year.

 Best places to see wildflowers